legalrentlandlord-guidetenant-guide

 Annual Rent Updates in Portugal: How the INE Coefficient Works

 Every year in Portugal, landlords have the legal right to update the rent on their residential leases — but not by any amount they choose.
-The update is tied to an official inflation coefficient published by INE (Instituto Nacional de Estatística, the Portuguese statistics agency), and since 2023, there's a hard cap that limits increases even further.
+The update is tied to an official inflation coefficient published by INE (Instituto Nacional de Estatística, the Portuguese statistics agency).
+In 2023 a one-off legal cap limited that update to 2%, and Lei 56/2023 separately caps the initial rent of new contracts on recently-rented properties — two different rules this guide untangles below.

 If you're a landlord wondering whether you can raise the rent, or a tenant who just received a rent increase notice, this guide explains exactly how the system works and what the law requires.